SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky UK VICC.md

 - **IP port**: The IP port of the device, e.g. *80.*

 - **Bus address**: This consists of the automation system and the channel to monitor, separated by a forward slash.
 If a proxy server needs to be bypassed, also specify *byPassProxy*.
-You can use a comma (",") or a semicolon (";") as a separator.For example: *byPassProxy;SYSTEM1/LVH* or *byPassProxy,SYSTEM1/LVH*.
+You can use a comma (",") or a semicolon (";") as a separator.
+  For example: *byPassProxy;SYSTEM1/LVH* or *byPassProxy,SYSTEM1/LVH*.

 *WebSocket SignalR Interface connection*